rpa020/Sami-Language-Processing/readme.md

 model, we explain how we can use it to implement a plagiarism detection application.
 This project is the first study on the Sami language for adapting non-statistical language models that use the latest natural language processing (NLP) developments.

-We believe that the proposed dataset and findings from this study are going to accelerate future research for ULRLs.
+## How to run plagiarism application

+`python app.py model_path tokenizer_path database_path`

+* Models can be downloaded from huggingface, https://huggingface.co/rpa020.
+* tokenizer is included in this folder
+* database is also included in this folder, but contains only data related to expirements.
+Contact me on ronny.paul1999@gmail.com to retrieve full dataset.

+## Experiment Results

-The experiments were done on three different decoder-only models and a single sequence-to-sequence model.
-Table 3.2 shows the individual models performance in cross-entropy loss, perplexity, self-BLEU and inference time.
+The experiments were done on three different decoder-only models and a single sequence-to-sequence model (https://huggingface.co/rpa020).
+Table shows the individual models performance in cross-entropy loss, perplexity, self-BLEU and inference time.
 Model S represents the sequence-to-sequence pegasus model with random initialized weights, i.e., it has no prior knowledge.
 D1 represents the decoder-